MightyExodia/Cybersecurity-HomeLab/README.md

 ### Kali Linux
 24. We can see the connection in our handler
 ![screenshot of the kali linux terminal window showing the established connection with our windows 10 machine](/img/KaliTerminal.png)
+    > If you type in "help" - you will see all the available commands at our disposal
+25. Type in "shell" to establish a shell on our Windows 10 machine
+26. Type in "net user" to see a list of every user account on the Windows 10 machine
+26. Type in "net localgroup" to see a list of all the local groups on the local server
+26. Type in "ipconfig" to see a list of IPv4 and IPv6 addresses, subnet mask, and default gateway for all adapters.
+27. Now we go back to our Windows 10 machine to see what sort of Telemetry it's generated using **Splunk**